 DRIVE YOURSELF ON A MIDCENTURY MODERN ARCHITECTURE TOUR

 Palm Springs is home to the largest concentration of mid-century modern architecture.
-Pick up a map of Modern Palm Springs at the Visitors Center (2901 North Palm Canyon Drive) for a self guided tour.
+Purchase a map of Modern Palm Springs at the Visitors Center (2901 North Palm Canyon Drive) for a self guided tour.

 SPOT A VAST ARRAY OF WILDLIFE